kc1r74p/ZWIFT_Rainmeter_Plugin/README.md

 Calories, Activity type (Running, Cycling), Profile info, Level...

 Feel free to open PR´s or Issues and enhance this plugin! ❤

+## Todos - Which would make this plugin more mature
+ - Encrypt password on disk/use Windows credentials manager
+ - Think about async data fetching storing for fast display/reload
+ - Allow other meters with
+    - Calories
+    - Avg speed
+    - Flag to diff between: Cycling / Running
+    - Zwift Level + Progress
+    - Hours per activity
+    - Total Distance, Calories, Hours
+    - ...